 ? means that the type is nullable.
 You can see it before or after the type (e.g.

 null.
-An example is the property
+An example is

 ?string since a member may or may not have a nickname.

 , indicating that the array is multi-dimensional, e.g.,

 T. This means that the function can take any amount of arguments, and all those arguments must be of the type

 |, which can read as "or", creates a union type, e.g.

 A|B|C. Simply, it means the value can be of any one of the types given.

 <> are used for generic types or parameterized types, signifying a type that uses another type(s).
 The notation looks like